openrewrite/rewrite-docs/tutorials/modifying-methods-with-javatemplate.md

 }
 ```

-Rewrite provides testing infrastructure for recipes via the rewrite-test module.
+OpenRewrite provides testing infrastructure for recipes via the rewrite-test module.
 To create automated tests of this recipe we use the [Kotlin](https://kotlinlang.org/) language, mostly for convenient access to multi-line `Strings`, with [JUnit 5](https://junit.org/junit5/docs/current/user-guide/).
 To assert that the recipe makes the expected changes to our test class, we will create a new test class that implements the `JavaRecipeTest` interface and use`assertChanged` ensure the recipe is making the expected changes to the test class.

 ```kotlin
 package org.openrewrite.samples;